Mouth-watering Macedonia: 5 traditional dishes you’ve got to try

 Ajvar

 This Macedonian staple is so much more than a relish.
-Made primarily from red bell peppers, eggplant, garlic and chilli, Ajvar is commonly used in sandwiches and as a side salad.
-Don’t let the almost nuclear orange tinge put you off – sometimes spicy, sometimes sweet, always delicious – this is the stuff of gods.
+Made primarily from red bell peppers, eggplant, garlic and chilli, ajvar is commonly used in sandwiches and as a side salad.
+Don’t let the almost nuclear orange tinge put you off – it’s sometimes spicy, sometimes sweet and always delicious.

-Although it originated in Macedonia, today Ajvar is eaten all over the Balkans.
+Although it originated in Macedonia, ajvar is eaten throughout the Balkans today.
 Traditionally, the condiment is prepared in autumn, when bell peppers are most abundant.
-If you become addicted, however, you can always purchase pots of Ajvar at the supermarket to take home as gifts for your ‘friends’ (aka yourself).
+If you become addicted, however, you can always purchase pots of ajvar at the supermarket to take home as gifts for your ‘friends’ (aka yourself).

 Kachamak

-Similar in texture to Italian polenta, Kachamak is made from cornmeal, potato and quite often, cheese.
-The ingredients are slow boiled and then mashed together over an open flame.
+Similar in texture to Italian polenta, kachamak is made from cornmeal, potato and often, cheese.
+The ingredients are slow-boiled and then mashed together over an open flame.
 The magic happens when various toppings are stirred through – anything from yogurt to sour cream, bacon to chopped pork ribs.
 Down a bowl of Kachamak and you’ll have enough energy to skip backwards up Mount Korab.

 Pastrmajlija

 Step aside, Pizza Hut: the real Meat Lovers’ Special is found in Macedonia.
-Derived from the word ‘pastrma’, meaning ‘salted and dried meat’, Pastrmajlija is a long, oval-shaped pizza topped with diced pork (or lamb), and often fried egg.
-Every region in Macedonia believes it makes the best Pastrmajlija, but the true die-hards can be found in Stip, where the dish is celebrated with the annual ‘Pastramalijada’ festival.
+Derived from the word ‘pastrma’, meaning ‘salted and dried meat’, pastrmajlija is a long, oval-shaped pizza topped with diced pork (or lamb), and often fried egg.
+Every region in Macedonia believes it makes the best pastrmajlija, but the true die-hards can be found in Stip, where the dish is celebrated with the annual ‘Pastramalijada’ festival.
+When in doubt, ask your local leader where to get the best one and they’ll point you in the right direction.

 Grilled meat

-The Balkan nations are famous for their love of meat, and Macedonia is no exception.
-Hole up in a tavern with a plate of ‘kjebapchinya’ (grilled meat and onions) or ‘pleskavica’ (meat patties) and you’ll feel just like a local.
-Wash it down with a strong glass of ‘rakija’, a typical Macedonian fruit brandy, and you’ll be laughing (figuratively and literally).
+The Balkan nations are famous for their love of meat and Macedonia is no exception.
+Hole up in a tavern with a plate of ‘kjebapchinya’ (grilled meat and onions) or ‘pleskavica’ (meat patties) and you’ll feel just like a local, especially if you wash it down with a strong glass of ‘rakija’, Macedonia’s national drink!

 Despite all the meat, vegetarians need not despair.
 Macedonia’s warm climate provides a great environment for growing produce, so expect to encounter lots of fresh veggie salads, herbs and stone fruit.
-Delicious.
+While it may not be the easiest country to visit as a vegan, it’s not impossible, and your leader will help you out.

 You might also like